How do I apply to have an i-Team?

 - Each team has a dedicated industry mentor, and are also supported by Amy Weatherup (i-Teams Programme Director) and Berk Dogan (i-Teams Deputy Director) throughout the project

 When do I know if I have a team?

 - All selected projects have teams recruited specifically for them

 What do I get?

-- Work with a team of highly-intelligent and motivated students
+- Work with a team of highly-intelligent and motivated students and early-career researchers

 - Benefit from the team’s expertise in a wide range of scientific disciplines and market areas